Get

 black-cane-corso-lying-on-a-porch

-A Cane Corso’s noble background stretches all the way back to ancient Rome where its name, translated to bodyguard-dog, arose since the breed was used as a fearless protector.
-The Cane Corso has a massive, muscular body and it can weigh up to 100 pounds – and not stop growing.
+A Cane Corso’s noble background stretches all the way back to ancient Rome where its name, translated to “bodyguard dog,” arose since the breed was used as a fearless protector.
+The Cane Corso has a massive, muscular body and can weigh up to 125 pounds.

-If you stumble upon this Italian mastiff breed, you may notice discrepancies in size and growth charts.
-Even the AKC needs more guidance for this stocky breed, only offering proportional height and heaviness, which begs the question, how big are Cane Corsos?
+If you stumble upon this Italian mastiff breed, you may notice discrepancies in the Cane Corso’s size and growth charts.
+Even the AKC needs more guidance for this stocky breed, only offering proportional height and heaviness, which begs the question: How big do Cane Corsos get?

 In this article, you’ll learn the size and growth information for the Cane Corso mastiff, which includes how much weight they gain as they grow.